All Episodes

 But some of the GOP establishment hates Trump, hated Trump, don't like Trump at all.

-Well, if not, if if this does not cause the GOP establishment to soften on Cruz, so he would at this point be despised by the GOP establishment and gave more ammo.
+Well, if not, if this does not cause the GOP establishment to soften on Cruz, so he would at this point be despised by the GOP establishment and gave more ammo.

-One of the things about the establishment, you could tell last night, and I knew this was gonna be you look.
+One of the things about the establishment, you could tell last night, and I knew this was going to be, can I take you back to my appearance with Chris Wallace sometime back this spring?

-For the most part, that happened.
+And for the most part, that happened.

-You have some never Trump outliers out there, but many of them are not in the convention hall last night.
+You have some never-Trump outliers out there, but many of them are not in the convention hall last night.

-But for the most part, one of the reasons people got mad at Cruz last night is because despite the fact that you can't plug Trump and his campaign into the usual playbook of presidential campaigns and conventions.
+But for the most part, one of the reasons people got mad at Cruz last night is because despite the fact that you can't plug Trump and his campaign into the usual playbook of presidential campaigns and conventions, the one thing that is universal in terms of almost the necessity to win the White House Party unity, and they were on the way last night.

-And they don't want to be in the same class as Ted Cruz.
+But they saw what not unifying looks like last night, and they don't want to be in the same class as Ted Cruz.

 They don't want to be in the same room.